hhtml-de/website/src/faq.md

 layout: base.njk
 title: Frequently asked questions
 description: Frequently asked questions about the Hamburg HTML meetup.
+eleventyExcludeFromCollections: true
 ---
 ## What does "HHTML" mean?

-"HHTML" is the abbreviation for "Hamburg HTML meetup".
+"HHTML" is the abbreviation for "Hamburg HTML".
 Also, "HH" is the abbreviation for "Hansestadt Hamburg".

 ## Where will the meetup take place?

-This differs from meetup to meetup. :)
+This differs from meetup to meetup.
+Check the appropriate meetup description.
+The majority of meetups will be remote, but we also try to have in-person meetups from time to time.

 ## In what language will the meetup be?